Parabolic semi-orthogonal decompositions and Kummer flat invariants of log schemes: Preliminaries

 For later reference we recall from \cite{R} a general result on colimits of $\infty$-categories. \begin{proposition} Let $I$ be a filtered category, $\{\cC_i\}_{i \in I}$ be a filtered system of $\infty$-categories and assume that all the structure maps $\alpha_{i \to j}\colon\cC_i \to \cC_j$ are fully faithful.
 Then the colimit $\cC := \varinjlim \cC_i$ is the $\infty$-category with \begin{itemize} \item objects given by the union $\bigcup_{i\in I} \mathrm{Ob}(\cC_i)$, and \item the Hom complex between $A_i \in \cC_i$ and $A_j\in \cC_j$ is given by where $l$ is any object of $I$ that is the source of morphisms $ j \leftarrow l \rightarrow i$. \end{itemize} \end{proposition}

 We will be working with stable categories of quasi-coherent sheaves on schemes and stacks.
 A survey of all basic facts and definitions on $\infty$-categories of quasi-coherent sheaves can be found in Section 2 and 3 of \cite{BFN}.
 Let $X$ be a stack.
-We denote: \begin{itemize} \item by $\mathrm{qcoh}(X)$ the abelian category of quasi-coherent sheaves on $X$, and by $\Qcoh(X),$ the stable $\infty$-category of quasi-coherent sheaves on $X$; \item by $\mathrm{coh}(X)$ the abelian category of coherent sheaves on $X$, and by t$\Coh(X)$ the stable $\infty$-category of coherent sheaves on $X$. \end{itemize} The tensor product of quasi-coherent sheaves equips $\Qcoh(X)$ with a symmetric monoidal structure.
-We define $\Db{X}$, the $\infty$-category of perfect complexes, as the full subcategory of dualizable objects in $\Qcoh(X)$.
-As proved in Proposition 3.6 of \cite{BFN} this is equivalent to the ordinary definition of perfect complexes as objects that are locally equivalent to complexes of vector bundles.
+We denote: \begin{itemize} \item by $\mathrm{qcoh}(X)$ the abelian category of quasi-coherent sheaves on $X$, and by $\Qcoh(X),$ the stable $\infty$-category of quasi-coherent sheaves on $X$; \item by $\mathrm{coh}(X)$ the abelian category of coherent sheaves on $X$, and by $\Coh(X)$ the stable $\infty$-category of coherent sheaves on $X$. \end{itemize} \begin{remark} Recall from \cite{BFN} that $\Qcoh(X)$ is defined as the limit

+where $\mathrm{Spec}(A) \to X$ runs over all maps from derived affine schemes with target $X$.
+In general $\Qcoh(X)$ is different from the $\infty$-categorical derived category $\mathrm{D}(\mathrm{qcoh}(X))$.
+By \cite[Proposition 2.4.3]{gaitsgory2017study}, however, if $X$ is a quasi-compact and quasi-separated classical Artin stack the respective subcategories of objects that are \emph{bounded below} are equivalent